briandasalinas/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/109987269/184264822-b773f3d1-e84c-4e45-8ba7-a3a7a9885ed5.png)

 ### Challenges and Difficulties Encountered
+While being new to Excel, it took me some practive with Pivot Tables in order to master them.
+I was able to visualize the table I needed in my head but was having difficulty translating that to Excel.
+Through trial and error I was able to figure out how to correctly place the categories in their proper boxes.
+I can see how other people might also struggle creating Pivot Tables.

 ## Results
 -Based on our *Outcomes Based on Launch Date* chart, we can see that any play that was launched in December has a poor outcome.
 There is about a 50% chance of it failing, which is the worst success rate compared to the rest of the year.
 On the other hand, launching a play in May would be the best option having a success rate of almost 70%.